 - Valentine’s Day doesn’t not have to be about candy at all, instead focus on sentimental gifts or fun activities.

 - Eat a fruit!
-I grew up eating fruit as dessert and it’s honestly the best thing!
-Not only will this habit help curb the sugar craving with a (naturally) sweet fruit but you also benefit from it’s endless source of vitamins and nutrients
+Or dried pitted dates.
+I grew up eating fruit as a dessert and it’s honestly the best thing!
+Not only will this habit help curb the sugar craving with a (naturally) sweet fruit but you also benefit from it’s endless source of vitamins and nutrients.

-If you make these almond butter stuffed dates be sure to leave a comment and/or give this recipe a rating!
+If you make these pitted dates stuffed with almond butter, be sure to leave a comment and/or give this recipe a rating!
 I love to hear from you guys and always do my best to respond to each and every comment.
 And of course, if you do make this recipe, don’t forget to tag me on Instagram!
 Thanks a bunch!

 Almond Butter Stuffed Dates